 - An IEEE 1588 slave clock that includes a low-pass filter in the servo loop

-Demo Videos: Explains the devices in use, connections and overall system level test setup as well as the steps to follow to run the program.
-Results obtained are discussed demonstrating compliance to the standards
+Demo Videos: Explain the devices in use, connections and overall system level test setup as well as the steps to follow to run the program.
+Results obtained are discussed demonstrating compliance with the standards.

 The zipped folder labeled “pcm4l Quick Start Files” contains the files listed below which are used in conjunction with the “pcm4l Software Quick Start Guide”.

-Beyond the material available on this website, there are a few other things which reside elsewhere that you will need.
+Beyond the material available on this website, there are a few other things that reside elsewhere that you will need.
 Links below are provided for your convenience:

-2) Look in the “Linux PTP Using PHC Adjust Phase Reference Manual” for detailed assistance obtaining the current ClockMatrix kernel.
+- Look in the “Linux PTP Using PHC Adjust Phase Reference Manual” for detailed assistance in obtaining the current ClockMatrix kernel.